stavrossk/JavaScript-Events/README.md

 JavaScript-Events
 =================

-A long list of JavaScript events.
+  A list of JavaScript events regarding web pages, forms and keyboard or mouse input.